TourBySpot

 Weeping Column

-Discover the mystical Weeping Column inside Istanbul's Hagia Sophia, a site of ancient legends and healing wishes in Turkey.
+Discover the mystical Weeping Column within Istanbul's Hagia Sophia, a legendary site where visitors make wishes and seek healing.

 Overview